Calgary

 Glenbow Museum, Calgary

-• Glenbow Museum: The Glenbow Museum is one of Western Canada’s largest and most significant museums.
-The collection describes the history of Western Canada.
+The Glenbow Museum is one of Western Canada’s largest and most significant museums.
+The museum is a museum of art and history, and the impressive collection briefly describes the history of western Canada through fine effects and exhibits.

-• Fort Calgary: Fort Calgary is the place where modern Calgary developed.
-Today, it is a museum where you get information about the history of the early settlements and the life of the settlers.
+Fort Calgary is where modern Calgary developed.
+Today it is a museum, where you get an exciting look at the history of the area’s settlements and the lives of the settlers.
+In the area you can see some rebuilt buildings from the fort’s active time, so they also give a good impression of life here.

 Heritage Park Historical Village, Calgary

-• Heritage Park Historical Village: A visit to Heritage Park is like stepping back to the time when settlers, steam locomotives and dull prairie towns were commonplace in Alberta and the rest of Western Canada.
+Heritage Park Historical Village is an interesting cultural history park, where a visit is like stepping back in time when settlers, steam locomotives and authentic prairie towns were commonplace in Alberta and the rest of western Canada.

 Other Attractions